It’s official: Amazon says Northern Virginia, New York will get headquarters expansion

 - Should you pay off your mortgage before you retire?

+Amazon didn’t say what, exactly, the employees hired to staff its new offices would be working on.
+Splitting corporate command and control functions among multiple headquarters would be an unusual move, and outside observers speculated that the company may, at some point, choose to locate specific business units in each city, or spur that change by relocating a top executive.

+Amazon’s existing corporate structure does have three titular chief executives.
+Reporting to founder and CEO Jeff Bezos is Jeff Wilke, who runs Amazon’s retail and logistics business, and Andy Jassy, chief of Amazon Web Services.

-The retailer added another twist in a blog post announcing its selection: a 5,000-person satellite office in Nashville, Tenn.
-That outpost, the company said, will serve as an East Coast hub for logistics work.
+The retailer added another twist in its Tuesday blog post announcing its selection: a 5,000-person satellite office in Nashville, Tenn.
+That outpost, the company said, will serve as an eastern hub for logistics work.

 Tax breaks and other government incentives to support Amazon’s projects in the three cities total at least $2.4 billion, according to the figures Amazon broke out in its blog post.

-Amazon called its D.C.-area expansion, located in the Crystal City neighborhood of Arlington County, Virginia, National Landing.
+Amazon called its D.C.-area expansion, located in the Crystal City neighborhood of Arlington County, Virginia, National Landing, a name that baffled area journalists.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.